iTwin/itwinjs-core/docs/learning/frontend/QuantityFormatting.md

 ### QuantityType

 There are nine built-in quantity types, see [QuantityType]($frontend).
 The QuantityFormatter defines default formatting specification for each of these types per unit system.
+During IModelApp initialization a call to initialize the QuantityFormatter is made.
+During this initialization `FormatterSpecs` [FormatterSpec]($quantity) and `ParserSpecs` [ParserSpec]($quantity) for each quantity type are generated asynchronously.
+This allows caller to get these objects via synchronous calls.
+Any time the unit system is set, a format is overridden, or a units provider is assigned the cached specs are updated.

  Custom quantity types that implement the [CustomQuantityTypeDefinition]($frontend) interface may also be registered with the QuantityFormatter, see method `registerQuantityType`.
 See example implementation of a custom type [here](https://github.com/iTwin/itwinjs-core/blob/5905cb1a48c4d790b5389d7f0ea141bc3ce95f23/test-apps/ui-test-app/src/frontend/api/BearingQuantityType.ts).

 #### Overriding Default Formats